PurdueCAM2Project/HELPSweb/source/join.rst

    skill.
 If you cannot communicate, it does not matter what you know.

-How do you respond to discussion and critique?
+- How do you respond to discussion and critique?

-Have you worked in a team project?
+- Have you worked in a team project?
 How big was the team?

-Do you think using jargons and acronyms to ensure that nobody can understand you would make people believe that you are knowledge, smart, and superior?
+- Do you think using jargon and acronyms to ensure that nobody can understand you would make people believe that you are knowledge, smart, and superior?

-How would you respond when someone tells you that you have made a mistake?
+- How would you respond when someone tells you that you have made a mistake?

-When you disagree with someone, what would you do?
+- When you disagree with someone, what would you do?

-When someone disagrees with you, what would you do?
+- When someone disagrees with you, what would you do?

-What would you do when you cannot finish a task that is assigned to you?
+- What would you do when you cannot finish a task that is assigned to you?

-What would you do when you finish a task early?
+- What would you do when you finish a task early?

-What would you do if a team member cannot finish an assigned task?
+- What would you do if a team member cannot finish an assigned task?

-How would you inform team members your progress or problems you encounter?
+- How would you inform team members your progress or problems you encounter?

-What would you do if you think an assigned task is not worth doing, or should be done in a different way?
+- What would you do if you think an assigned task is not worth doing, or should be done in a different way?

-Have you participated in a project in which members’ responsibilities were adjusted as needs arose?
+- Have you participated in a project in which members�� responsibilities were adjusted as needs arose?

-Can you describe the ideal characteristics of team members?
+- Can you describe the ideal characteristics of team members?
 Are you a good team member?
 Why?

-Did you have experience working with a difficult team member?
-Why is
-this member difficult?
+- Did you have experience working with a difficult team member?
+Why is this member difficult?
 What did you (or anyone else in the team) do to manage the situation?

-How would you handle the situation when a team member is intelligent, highly-motivated, has solid technical skills but does something that
-is not the team’s priority?
+- How would you handle the situation when a team member is intelligent, highly-motivated, has solid technical skills but does something that is not the team��s priority?

-When a team member writes a report that does not provide sufficient details for you to work together, what would you do?
+- When a team member writes a report that does not provide sufficient details for you to work together, what would you do?
 How would you prevent this from happening?

 Past Project Experience
 ~~~~~~~~~~~~~~~~~~~~~~~

-Show evidence of your past projects.
+- What are your past projects?
 What did you do?
-Is it an
+Is it an individual
-individual project or a team project?
+  project or a team project?
 What are your contributions?

-What knowledge and skills do you have?
+- What knowledge and skills do you have?
 Why do you think you can
   contribute to research?

-Can you describe the factors that made your past projects successful
+- Can you describe the factors that made your past projects successful
   or unsuccessful?

-If you could redesign one of your past projects from the beginning,
+- If you could redesign one of your past projects from the beginning,
   what differences would you make?

 Logic Thinking
 ~~~~~~~~~~~~~~

-Alice is younger than Bob.
+- Alice is younger than Bob.
 Bob is younger than Cathy.
-Thus, Alice is
-definitely younger than Cathy.
+Thus, Alice is definitely younger than Cathy.

-Alice and Bob are friends.
+- Alice and Bob are friends.
 Bob and Cathy are friends.
 Thus, Alice and Cathy are definitely friends.

-It has been observed that owners of luxurious vehicles are richer than average people.
+- It has been observed that owners of luxurious vehicles are richer than average people.
 Thus, if a person wants to become rich, this person should purchase a luxurious vehicle.

-Alice says, “If an event is observed, it is definitely possible.”
+- Alice says, “If an event is observed, it is definitely possible.”
   Bob says, “The opposite is also true.
 If an event is never observed, it is definitely impossible.”
 Which one is correct?
 Alice?
 Bob?
   Both?
 Neither?

-A pharmaceutical company wants to understand the effects of a new medicine.
+- A pharmaceutical company wants to understand the effects of a new medicine.
 The researchers give this new medicine to lab animals and nothing else.
 Within six days, all lab animals are dead.
 The researchers conclude that the medicine is toxic and should never be used for treatment.
 Do you agree with this conclusion?
 Explain your answer.

 Algorithms and Discrete Mathematics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Briefly describe binary search.
+- Briefly describe binary search.

-How is binary search done in a sorted array?
-How is binary search
-done in a binary search tree?
+- How is binary search done in a sorted array?
+How is binary search done in a binary search tree?

-What is the best case (in terms of time or the number of operations)
+- What is the best case (in terms of time or the number of operations)
   when doing binary search in a sorted array?
 What is the worst case
   when doing binary search in a sorted array?

-What is the best case when doing binary search in a binary search
+- What is the best case when doing binary search in a binary search
   tree?
 What is the worst case when doing binary search in a binary
   search tree?

-In a graph with positive weights for the edges, describe an algorithm
+- In a graph with positive weights for the edges, describe an
-to find the shortest path between two vertices.
-Hint: “Dijistra’s
+  algorithm to find the shortest path between two vertices.
+Hint:
-algorithm” is not an acceptable answer.
-An acceptable answer must
+  “Dijistra’s algorithm�� is not an acceptable answer.
+An acceptable
-describe how the algorithm works.
+  answer must describe how the algorithm works.

-Suppose you have an algorithm that finds the shortest paths in a
+- Suppose you have an algorithm that finds the shortest paths in a
   graph of positive weights for edges.
 Will the algorithm find the
   longest paths, without cycles, in a graph of positive weights for
   edges if you replace “>” by “<=” or “>” by “>=”?
 Explain the reason.

-Continue from the previous question.
+- Continue from the previous question.
 Describe an algorithm to find
   the longest path between two vertices without any cycle.
 Why is it
   important to emphasize that cycles are not allowed?

-Why is quicksort quick?
+- Why is quicksort quick?

 Data structures
 ~~~~~~~~~~~~~~~

-It is expected that every student in this team has the programming skills described in his book “Intermediate C Programming” (CRC Press, ISBN 9781-4987-11630).
-Knowledge about the following topics would be
-helpful: data structures, discrete mathematics, algorithms, computer
-architecture, operating systems, and networks.

-Binary tree is a widely used data structure.
-Why is “binary” sufficient?
+- Binary tree is a widely used data structure.
+Why is “binary�� sufficient?
 Is trinary tree better?
 In what ways?
 Why do most books not emphasize trinary tree?

-Describe two ways in a computer program to store a graph.
+- Describe two ways in a computer program to store a graph.
 Explain the advantage and disadvantage of these two ways.

-Describe two sorting algorithms.
+- Describe two sorting algorithms.
 Explain the advantage and disadvantage of these two algorithms.

-You need to design sorting algorithms for two different scenarios.
+- You need to design sorting algorithms for two different scenarios.

 #.
 The machine has a very large amount of memory (with uniform access
    time) and all data can fit into the memory.